JoeCianflone/rebase/readme.md

 The `app` folder is where application specific CSS will go.
 In there you'll find a `_variables.scss` file where you can add and override current default variables.
 All our current default values are located in `shared/abstracts/_defaults.scss`.
 It is recommended you _do not edit this file_ it's the shared systems default values.
 These can be overridden via a `git pull` so make no changes there.
 All your application changes should happen in the `app` folder.
 Every variable _can_ be overridden.

 ### Styles in `.vue` files or `.scss` files

-Put them where you feel comfortable, but be consistent for the project.
+Put styles in the .scss files.

 ## Potential Baseline Components